Introduction to Cluster Algebras. Chapters 1-3: Matrix mutation

 \begin{definition} An $n \times n$ matrix $B=(b_{ij})$ with integer entries is called \emph{skew-symmetrizable} if $d_i b_{ij} = -d_j b_{ji}$ for some positive integers $d_1, \dots, d_n$.
 In other words, a matrix is skew-symmetrizable if it differs from a skew-symmetric matrix by a rescaling of its rows by positive scalars.

 An $m \times n$ integer matrix, with $m \geq n$, whose top $n\times n$ submatrix is skew-symmetrizable is called an \emph{extended skew-symmetrizable} matrix. \end{definition}

-\begin{exercise} Show that the class of matrices $B$ described in Definition~\ref{def:skew-symmetrizable} would not change if instead of rescaling the rows of~$B$, we allow to rescale its columns; alternatively, we could allow conjugation of~$B$ by a diagonal matrix with positive real diagonal entries. \end{exercise}
+\begin{exercise} Show that the class of matrices $B$ described in Definition~\ref{def:skew-symmetrizable} would not change if instead of rescaling the rows of~$B$, we rescale its columns; alternatively, we could conjugate~$B$ by a diagonal matrix with positive real diagonal entries. \end{exercise}

 We are now ready to define the notion of matrix mutation.

 \begin{definition} Let $\tilde{B} =(b_{ij})$ be an $m \times n$ extended skew-symmetrizable integer matrix.
 For $k \in [1,n]$, the \emph{matrix mutation $\mu_k$ in direction~$k$} transforms $\tilde{B}$ into the $m \times n$ matrix $\mu_k(\tilde{B}) = (b'_{ij})$ whose entries are given by~\eqref{eq:matrix-mutation}. \end{definition}